-By Frederic Lemieux, Ph.D., Faculty Director, Master's in Applied Intelligence and Cybersecurity Risk Management.
+By Frederic Lemieux, Ph.D., Faculty Director, Master's in Applied Intelligence and Master's in Cybersecurity Risk Management.
 This story was originally published on The Conversation.

 At Georgetown University, I study and teach how the intelligence community collects, analyzes and circulates sensitive information to policymakers and elected officials.
 I’d like to point out some of the misunderstandings about intelligence activities exhibited not only by the new president, but in the media coverage of the Russian interference in the presidential election of 2016.